-2. The Board has collective responsibility to:

-- Maintain an overview of the plan to deliver UC including the scope (the requirement), financials (budget and approvals) and the approach and activities to ensure the plan is delivered.

-- Maintain an overview of the systems of programme control and governance including change control, risk management and stakeholder engagement. - Take receipt of agreed programme reporting which provides visibility of achieved and predicted progress against the plan, including all work strands, and satisfy themselves of its accuracy and robustness.

-- 3. Each member of the Programme Board, from their particular area of expertise, will be responsible for: - Resolving Programme issues and helping to unlock emerging issues, - Ensuring that the Departmental systems, processes and policies are complied with, and operating effectively and proportionately within the Programme; - Ensuring the programme has the resources and capability to deliver, and that the UC Programme maintains alignment with the organisation's strategic direction; - Assuring the integrity of benefit profiles and realisation plans and monitoring progress against the programme Plan, financial forecasts and the Business Case benefits; - Identifying and managing top level programme risks, issues and dependencies, ensuring that there is openness and transparency to the SRO and UC Programme Board; and that agreed mitigation and contingency plans are robust and progressed: where risks or issues cannot be resolved by the UC Programme Board, the escalation route will be to Portfolio Board; - Seeking further gate approvals, including drawdowns against approved deliverables, from the Portfolio Management Committee, and wider approval such as HMT; - Reviewing requests for IT approvals before progressing through the IT contract approvals process.
+- 2. The Board has collective responsibility to: - Maintain an overview of the plan to deliver UC including the scope (the requirement), financials (budget and approvals) and the approach and activities to ensure the plan is delivered. - Maintain an overview of the systems of programme control and governance including change control, risk management and stakeholder engagement. - Take receipt of agreed programme reporting which provides visibility of achieved and predicted progress against the plan, including all work strands, and satisfy themselves of its accuracy and robustness. - 3.
+Each member of the Programme Board, from their particular area of expertise, will be responsible for: - Resolving Programme issues and helping to unlock emerging issues, - Ensuring that the Departmental systems, processes and policies are complied with, and operating effectively and proportionately within the Programme; - Ensuring the programme has the resources and capability to deliver, and that the UC Programme maintains alignment with the organisation's strategic direction: - Ensuring that in all decisions made, the Fraud and Error impacts have been understood and the opportunities to prevent or reduce them have been explored, or the risk accepted; - Assuring the integrity of benefit profiles and realisation plans and monitoring progress against the programme Plan, financial forecasts and the Business Case benefits: - Identifying and managing top level programme risks, issues and dependencies, ensuring that there is openness and transparency to the SRO and UC Programme Board; and that agreed mitigation and contingency plans are robust and progressed: where risks or issues cannot be resolved by the UC Programme Board, the escalation route will be to Change Portfolio Board; - Seeking further gate approvals, including drawdowns against approved deliverables, from the Investment Committee, and wider approval such as HMT; - Reviewing requests for IT approvals before progressing through the IT contract approvals process.

-- 4. Relevant MI and documentation will be provided to Programme Board members as necessary to support members to make decisions and carry out their responsibilities effectively. - 5 Secretariat will be responsible for maintaining accurate issue and decision logs to ensure that there is an audit trail to support decisions taken by the Programme Board; - 6.
-The day to day direction of the programme will be managed via working level governance in the form of strand and Programme checkpoints, risk review boards and change control boards (including financial and contractual reviews).
+- 4. Relevant MI and documentation will be provided to Programme Board members as necessary to support members to make decisions and carry out their responsibilities effectively. - 5.
+Secretariat will be responsible for maintaining accurate issue and decision logs to ensure that there is an audit trail to support decisions taken by the Programme Board: - 6.
+The day to day direction of the programme will be managed via working level governance in the form of Strand and Programme checkpoints, Risk Review Boards and Change Control Boards (including financial and contractual reviews).
 These governance bodies will discharge actions on behalf of the Programme Board and will escalate to Programme Board for resolution/decisions as appropriate. - 7.
-The SRO, supported by the Programme Board has delegated authority to make decisions, with the exception of: - Agreeing changes to scope, timescales and plans to meet policy intent unless steered by Ministerial Oversight Group (MOG), Ministerial Change Delivery Group (MCDG) and Portfolio Board; - b.
+The SRO, supported by the Programme Board has delegated authority to make decisions, with the exception of: - Agreeing changes to scope, timescales and plans to meet policy intent unless steered by Investment Committee (IC) or Change Portfolio Board (CPB); - b.
 Decisions where the impact is broader than the UC Programme itself i.e. has a wider portfolio or strategic impact; - c.
-Agreeing financial drawdown where governance of Gate approvals rests with Portfolio Management Committee (unless delegated by PMC); - d.
+Agreeing financial drawdown where governance of Gate approvals rests with Investment Committee. - d.
 Increasing costs/decreasing benefits of the overall programme/projects; - e.
 Approving public expenditure where it is above HM Treasury's delegated spending limits or novel, contentious or repercussive; - f.
 Decisions where agreement cannot be reached on a course of action because of wider consequences.
-In these circumstances, the SRO is accountable for deciding which decisions should be escalated to the Portfolio Board. - 8.
+In these circumstances, the SRO is accountable for deciding which decisions should be escalated to the Change Portfolio Board. - 8.
 The Programme Board must ensure that all proposals presented have outlined the impact on both budgets and benefits, and that the budget holder (or someone with their delegated authority) has confirmed the required budget is in place and drawn down.